MarcThibeault/Langtons-Ants/README.md

 #Modes and Controls
 Each mode has a few specific controls as follows.
 ### 1. Classic Langton Mode
-* Press 1 for Classic Langton Mode: One ant using the LR movement scheme.
+* Press 1 for Classic Langton Mode: One ant using the RL movement scheme.
 There's not much more to it.
  * Press space bar to start / pause the simulation
  * Press + / - to adjust speed
  * Press C to reset the simulation